Will-uob/will-uob-notes/_articles/What-is-stable-diffusion.md

 [^9]: KL-Divergence, [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence), is a type of statistical distance: a measure of how one probability distribution
        P is different from a second, reference probability distribution Q. A simple interpretation of the KL divergence of P from Q is the expected excess surprise from using Q as a model when the actual distribution is P.

+[^10]: A [U-net](https://en.wikipedia.org/wiki/U-Net) is a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) that was developed for biomedical
+       image segmentation at the Computer Science Department of the University of Freiburg.

+[^11]: What are residual connections?

+[^12]: What is gradient flow?